reshinto/Basic_technologies_revision/system_design/distributed_systems_key_characteristics.md

 - transport cost is 0

 ## System Design Performance Metrics
-* Scalability, Reliability, Availability, Efficiency, and Manageability
+- use to measure the performance of a distributed system
 ### Scalability
-* It is the capability of a system, process, or a network to grow and manage increased demand
+* It is the capability of a system, process, or a network to grow and manage increased demand or traffic
+  * could be the volume of data per request or the total number of requests over time increasing
+  * goal is to achieve the growth without a loss in performance
   * Any distributed system that can continuously evolve in order to support the growing amount of work is considered to be scalable
 * A good scalable architecture attempts to balance the load on all the participating nodes evenly
+* bad system design could result in a bottleneck on the number of users or traffic the app can handle
+  * or could result in exponentially increasing cost to serve a small increase in traffic
 #### Horizontal vs Vertical Scaling
 * Horizontal Scaling: scale by adding more servers into the pool of resources
   * easier to scale dynamically by adding more machines into existing pool